 I do know a few, but the timing of when they will come up for auction is another question.
 When they discover a very large rough, generally you hear about it in the press because obviously the mine is very proud of it.
 It’s not impossible, it’s just a very auspicious event.

-What other memorable jewels have you sold?
+What are some of the most memorable jewels you have sold?

 I have the world record for a ruby, known as The Sunrise Ruby.
 When the client showed it to me, I looked at it for twenty minutes before saying anything.
 I’m reminded of the Donnersmarck tiara, an unbelievable jewel that was literally breathtaking.
 It had emeralds, which were very likely from a 17th-century Maharaja necklace and were perhaps in the collection of Empress Eugénie.
 Then there’s the Blue Moon of Josephine, which from the second I saw it, I thought, I’ll have that.
 It’s such a winner – the shape of the stone was sensational, flawless, vivid blue, top colour.
 There was a wonderful diamond I sold in 2012 called the Beau Sancy.
 It has been in four royal families of Europe and bought by Henry IV of France for Marie de Medici.
 She wore it in the centre of her coronation crown.
 It is probably the most romantic and magical stone I’ve ever sold.